 Attorneys Dickinson and Belsky appealed the lower court’s decision to the Court of Special Appeals of Maryland.
 In a reported decision, the appellate court found that while normally a landowner does not owe a duty to protect tenants from the criminal acts of a third person that occur inside leased premises, there are certain circumstances where they may.

 The court discussed several prior cases in which the set of facts indicated that the landowner knew or should have known that a foreseeable risk of harm existed.
 More specifically, if a landlord knew or should have known of criminal activity against people or property in the area, then they have a duty to take reasonable measures to protect individuals from the risk of harm.

-Therefore, a landlord’s negligent maintenance of a common area may lead to liability for criminal acts that occur within leased premises.
-To determine whether the duty to protect tenants injured or killed inside leased premises exists, the facts of a case, particularly related to a landlord’s knowledge of the potential danger, must be fully developed.
+Therefore, a landlord’s negligent maintenance of a common area may lead to liability for criminal acts that occur within a leased premises.
+To determine whether the duty to protect tenants injured or killed inside a leased premises exists, the facts of a case, particularly related to a landlord’s knowledge of the potential danger, must be fully developed.

 Court Decided that Landlord’s Motion to Dismiss Was in Error

 In this case, the court determined that further proceedings are required to determine whether the landlord knew or should have known about the criminal activity and could have foreseen the potential harm to individuals such as Mr. Ford.

 The justices found that the attorneys had set forth facts in the complaint that court support findings that the landowner owed a duty of care to Mr. Ford, and the Circuit Court erred in granting the landlord’s motion to dismiss.

 Attorneys Dickinson and Belsky will now have a chance to fully litigate the case, presenting evidence that the owner of Edmondson Village had actual and/or constructive knowledge of the criminal activity and failed to use reasonable care to secure the premises.